Oponice – castle

 History

-The castle was built at the end of the 13th century by the Csák family.
-It was mentioned for the first time in 1300, when it was held by the magister Csák, brother of the great magnate Matthew III Csák, who sovereignly ruled the western part of today’s Slovakia at the beginning of the 14th century.
-After his death and fall of his dominion in 1321, the castle garrison under the command of castellan Jan surrendered without a fight to the royal army.
-Since then, Oponice belonged to the Crown’s estate, remaining under the management of the royal castellans.
+Oponice Castle was built at the end of the 13th century by the Csák family (Slovak: Čák) to protect the route leading through the Nitra Valley and the border of the family estates.
+It was first recorded in documents in 1300 („castrum Oponh”), when it was held by Magister Csák, the brother of the great magnate Máté Csák, who sovereignly ruled the north-western part of the Hungarian Kingdom at the beginning of the 14th century.
+Magister Csák in Oponice appointed castellan, a certain Valentín, son of Bohuslav of Tŕst.
+He died shortly after 1300, and the castle was taken over by Máté Csák.
+After his death and the fall of the dominion in 1321, the castle garrison under the command of castellan Ján surrendered without a fight to the royal army.
+From then on, Oponice belonged to the estate of Hungarian rulers, remaining under the management of royal castellans (in 1325, a certain Kenéz was recorded, and in 1330 a castellan Štefan).

 Architecture